paridebroggi/paridebroggi.github.io/_posts/projects/2016-02-27-drive-chauffeur-prive-app.markdown

 tags: [mobile, app]
 title:  "Drive"
 tagline: "Rebuilt from scratch in Swift"
-excerpt: "Drive is a French transportation company focusing on the personal chauffeur luxury segment.
+excerpt: "Drive is the French Uber for the luxury segment.
 I rebuilt in Swift the iOS app dedicated to the drivers."

 cover_image: 2016-02-28-drive-mockup-1.jpg
 project_url: https://itunes.apple.com/fr/app/drive-chauffeur/id1090014520?l=en&mt=8